khaledfouda/bayesian-retweet-count-model/Readme.md

 _____________________________________________________

-- All explainations are model derivations as well as the results are explained in the report: [Probabilistic Graphical Models Case study: Hierarchical
+- All explainations and model derivations as well as the results are explained in the report: [Probabilistic Graphical Models Case study: Hierarchical
 Bayesian Model](https://github.com/khaledfouda/bayesian-retweet-count-model/blob/main/case_study__Hierarchical_Bayesian_Model_A4.pdf).
 - The project is based on [Tauhid Zaman, Emily B. Fox, and Eric T. Bradlow.
 A bayesian approach for predicting the popularity of tweets](https://arxiv.org/abs/1304.6777v3).